 Select the GPRS connection method.
-You will be able to select GPRS only if you have a valid SIM card installed in the Illuminator and if the antenna is connected.
+GPRS connection will only work if you have a valid SIM card installed in the Illuminator and if the antenna is connected.
 Please refer to Appendix C for information on how to source and install a SIM card.